daypack-dev/daypack-lib/README.md

 ## Characteristics and limitations

+Daypack only uses a basic backtracking search procedure with pruning, and does not use any advanced or potentially more efficient constraint solving techniques

-Daypack does not utilise any constraint solving or AI, and subsequently inferior to a lot of other automatic task scheduling software feature wise, and cannot accomodate complex scheduling scenarios
+It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios

-But we believe it might still be useful as a personal task scheduler due to the potentially leaner memory profile (space complexity of bruteforcing procedure is linear to number of total task segments derived from scheduling requests)
+Nevertheless, it might still be useful as a personal task scheduler

 ## Getting started